Teenage Mom

 If you and your parents cannot agree on a suitable place for you to live, you can contact social services.
 Your government office can help you find the best option for you and your baby.

-If your need is immediate, you may be sent to a youth shelter for the first week or two until a more permanent solution can be found.
+If your need is immediate, you may be given a spot in a youth shelter for the first week or two until a more permanent solution can be found.

 Supported living can mean one of two things: